HaliteChallenge/Halite-II/admin/INSTALL.md

 1. Make sure the Google Cloud command line client is installed.
 1. Set up the client with the project and necessary credentials.

-Prefer zone us-central1-b.
+Prefer zone us-east1-b.

 ### Create the Worker Image

 We need to create a machine image with all necessary compilers and other things set up already.
-Create an f1-micro instance based on Ubuntu 17.04.
+Create an instance based on Ubuntu 17.04, or the latest version of Ubuntu available.
 Under "Management, disks, networking, and SSH keys", uncheck "Delete boot disk".
-Once the instance is started, run `setup_worker_image.sh`, then delete the instance and create an image from it.
+Once the instance is started, run [`setup_worker_image.sh`](./setup_worker_image.sh), then delete the instance and create an image from its boot disk.
+Make sure this image is part of an image family, e.g. `halite-worker`.

 At the end, the script also prints out all installed packages with their versions, which is useful for documentation.

+For the GPU instances, boot up a VM using the worker image, also making sure to uncheck "Delete boot disk".
+Make sure this VM has more disk space (~30 GB).
+Run [`setup_gpu_worker_image.sh`](./setup_gpu_worker_image.sh), then delete the instance and create an image from its boot disk.
+Also make sure this image is part of an image family, e.g. `halite-gpu-worker`.

 ### Create GCS Buckets

-We need four buckets: one for compiled bot storage, one for uploaded bots, one for replays, and one for error logs.
-(You may also need one for storing the worker/coordinator, when deploying without being able to pull from Github.)
+We need five buckets: one for compiled bot storage, one for uploaded bots, two for replays, and one for error logs.
+(You may also need one for storing the worker/coordinator, when deploying without being able to pull from Github.
+Right now, this is `halite-2-deployed-artifacts`.)
 Create the buckets and put their names in `apiserver/apiserver/config.py`.

 ### Upload Coordinator and Worker to GCS (Non-Github Deploy Only)

 Zip the Halite repository folder into a .tgz file and upload it as `Halite.tgz` in the root of the GCS bucket (currently `halite-2-deployed-artifacts`).

+The structure of the `tgz` should be as follows:

+    Halite/
+        apiserver/
+            apiserver/
+                server.py
+                coordinator_server.py
+                ⋮
+            worker/
+            ⋮
+        ⋮

 ## MySQL Server